Skip to main content Skip to footer

 Cold Water Shock

-Your body’s reaction to CWS will affect your ability to move and may seriously affect your breathing and cardiovascular system.
+Your body’s reaction to cold water shock will affect your ability to move and may seriously affect your breathing and cardiovascular system.

 What happens?